 The Rebirth of Realism

-More thoughts on Realistic & Fantasy Art yesterday & today by the artist
+More thoughts on Realistic & Fantasy Art yesterday & today

 Art History has entered a new era with the birth of Art Numérica, or digital art media in the 21st century.
 Artists never stop exploring with mediums.
 Artists have been developing techniques, experimenting with different tools since at least twenty- five thousand years ago, when the first fantasy artist picked up a charred stick and scratched a picture out on the wall of his cave.
 You'd think everything would have been tried by now, but it hasn't.
 Exploring new mediums this very day is just as exciting, just as full of freshness and newness as it ever was.